-If you configured multiple servers, execute the command from each server.
+If you configured multiple servers, execute the command from each server node in order to clear the local caches for each one.

 Note

 The "clusterize.php" file mentioned in step "5.
 Import files to database" can also be used with a "-r" option.
 This will automatically remove the imported files after they have been clusterized.
 Using it will make this step "9.
 Remove the imported files from the file system" obsolete.
 But keep in mind that using the "-r" option is some what advanced so use with caution.